 We mainly use Fastway/Aramex Courier Satchels to get your goodies to you asap and to keep delivery costs as low as possible.
 Fastway promises a Standard delivery service of next working day to the majority of destinations, however Rural may take an extra 2-3 days.
 The cost for urban delivery is $9.00 and for Rural $15.50.

-If you order over $199 of product in one order then we will ship it to you FOR FREE!
+If you order over $120 of product in one order then we will ship it to you FREE

 It seems that you can find a bad news story about any product if you look hard enough and probably because of this, many soap and body care makers as well as cosmetics manufacturers will gloss around the outside of this question.
 I commit to tell you honestly and in plain english what is in each of my products.
 All of the ingredients that I use are either natural from the tree, flower, plant or earth unless that is accepted to contain more impurities or toxins than a ‘nature-equivalent’ alternative – in which case I will use that.